silverstripe/cwp/docs/en/03_How_tos/migrate_git_repo_to_github.md

 title: Migrating CWP Git repository to GitHub
 summary: Steps to ensure self managed GitHub repository works.

-# Considerations
+## Considerations
-Please ensure the below considerations are thought through prior to moving your CWP git repository in to GitHub:
+Please ensure the below considerations are thought through prior to moving your CWP git repository into GitHub:
 * You will need to ensure your instance has been migrated to the newer CWP Dashboard.
 * You will be responsible for ensuring CWP systems are able to access your GitHub repository (access via SSH keys).
 * You will be responsible for managing access to your GitHub repository.